Flee-Time/F_Light/README.md

 * At its current stage of development, the project focuses primarily on the implementation of the menu system, which provides a user-friendly interface for accessing the device's functionalities.
 The RF section, responsible for the actual radio communication, is yet to be implemented.

-* Currently im waiting for the rtl-sdr i ordered to arrive so i can start developing drivers for the cc1101 module, i need to see the radio spectrum so i don't accidentally jamm/interfere with any signals while coding.
+* Parts have arrived, we are back on track.
+I made some progress with the SPI communication with the cc1101 module but its still not reliable.
+Unfortunately next week i have my finals so i wont be developing for about a week.

 ## Key Features